AcandoNorway/XmlToRdf/README.md

 <p>&nbsp;</p>
 ## resolveAsQnameInAttributeValue(boolean enabled)

-Will resolve a qname inside an attribute by expanding it to a full URI as a string.
+Will resolve a qname inside an attribute by expanding it to a full IRI as a string.

 **XML example**
 ```xml